elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 ---

-### What is one of the most notable and important Map features in JavaScript?
+### What is one of the most notable and vital Map features in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Using objects as keys is one of the most notable and important Map features.
-The same does not count for objects.
-String as a key in object is fine, but we cannot use another Object as a key in Object.
+  <div><strong>Interview Response:</strong> Using objects as keys is one of the most notable and vital Map features.
+The same does not count for objects, and string as a key in an object is fine, but we cannot use another object as a key in an Object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />